- sales & marketing

 If you’ve already got company branding, that’s excellent.
 The colours, fonts and everything else included in your branding will shape the way your new website looks.
 This creates consistency, builds brand recognition and ensures consistent messaging to customers.
 Make sure you provide all of this information to your development team during scoping.

 If not, it might be worth exploring this.
 It’s a valuable investment for all organisations, but it’s not a quick process.
-So, if you think you’re going to get professional branding done in the near future, it might be worth doing it before the website build.
+So, if you think you’re going to get professional branding done in the near future, it might be worth doing it before the website built.

 Don’t Forget The Little Things